OpenOverlayRouter/oor/README.md

 Check that sysctl options configuration is correct.
 Make sure that rp_filter kernel network parameter is disabled.
 It is disabled by default in OpenWRT, but, for instance, it is enabled by default in Ubuntu.
 Make sure too that IP forwarding is enabled.
 It should be enabled by default in OpenWRT.

-Configure these values during OS runtime with the following commands

-    sudo sysctl net.ipv4.conf.default.rp_filter=0
-    sudo sysctl net.ipv4.conf.all.rp_filter=0
-    sudo sysctl net.ipv4.ip_forward=1
-    sudo sysctl net.ipv6.conf.all.forwarding=1

-You can instruct your system to auto-configure these values during system boot-up if you add the following lines to `/etc/sysctl.conf`
+You can instruct your system to auto-configure these values during system boot-up if you add the following lines to `/etc/sysctl.conf`.
+Remember to reboot your system after adding these lines.

     net.ipv4.conf.default.rp_filter=0
     net.ipv4.conf.all.rp_filter=0